In which places should a weather station be situated and why?

 3. At Prescribed Heights

-We should install temperature and humidity sensors at a height of 1.25 to 2 meters (4 to 6.5 feet) above ground level.
-This standard height ensures that the data collected represents average environmental conditions and allows for consistent comparisons across different stations.
+We should install temperature and humidity sensors 1.25 to 2 meters (4 to 6.5 feet) above the ground.
+This height helps us collect data that shows average conditions.
+It also allows for consistent comparisons between different stations.

 4. Far from Artificial Heat Sources